outmindkjg/ngx3js/README.md

 ### Change angular.json for  basic assets ###

-if you need lottie_canvas add "node_modules/ngx3js/assets/js/libs/lottie_canvas.js" to scripts like below. the assets url can be changed by your site.
+if you need lottie_canvas add "node_modules/ngx3js/assets/js/libs/lottie_canvas.js" to scripts like below. if you need DRACOExporter add "node_modules/ngx3js/assets/js/libs/draco/draco_encoder.js" to scripts like below.

+the assets url can be changed by your site.

 // angular.json